Updated: Oct 27

 Some of the most popular work-from-home tools include video conferencing and collaborative documents.
 Video conferencing, in particular, lets you conduct necessary face-to-face meetings while complying with physical distancing measures.

 For CPA firms, accounting-specific technologies are also available.
 Tax software and asset management solutions make financial reporting tasks easier and faster.
 Plus, they add value to your services by giving your clients a one-stop dashboard to view their finances.

 Many firms use portals to stay connected with clients and employees.
 These platforms are secure, making sure that sensitive information is kept confidential.
 The software also serves as centralized storage for staff to download, submit, and edit files, which can aid collaboration and productivity.

 A majority of accountancy firms that think they’ve successfully responded to the pandemic are already using cloud-based technology.
 These firms could offer virtual collaboration tools to their clients and maintain open, seamless communication within their team.
 Meanwhile, those that are less successful are still struggling to incorporate technology into their remote work arrangement.

 Cloud-based tools, such as client portals and online document management, help you implement a business continuity plan more flawlessly.
 Apart from maintaining the performance of your staff, these tools increase the quality of your services.
 Advanced accounting software can generate actionable financial insights, make books more accurate, and keep an open communication line with your clients.

 Clients are looking for business-critical advice and support to tide them over during the pandemic.
 This makes accounting and financial advisory services invaluable.
 Businesses are undergoing financial stress, so they need guidance in managing their cash flow, upping their revenues, or looking for a bank that will process their SBA loan application.

-This is when accountancy firms and CPAs to realize their roles as trusted financial advisors to their clients.
+This is when accountancy firms and CPAs realize their roles as trusted financial advisors to their clients.